 Pawn Shops: What You Need to Know

 Pawn shops were once thought of as a last resort for consumers experiencing cash flow issues.
-But, with the rise in popularity of reality shows such as Pawn Stars and Hardcore Pawn, the idea of going to a pawn shop has become more mainstream.
+But with the popularity of reality shows such as Pawn Stars, going to a pawn shop has become more mainstream.
 Still, these shows, where unsuspecting consumers sometimes score huge cash windfalls, tell only a part of the story.
 Here are several things you should know about pawn shops.

-Pawn Shops Are Regulated —Though they may appear to be “anything goes” environments, pawn shops are subject to a uniform set of federal regulations and statutes.
+Pawn shops are subject to a uniform set of federal regulations and statutes.
 In addition, state and local laws also apply to ensure pawn shops conduct business responsibly.
 Before choosing a pawn shop, be sure they are registered with the National Pawnbrokers Association (NPA), and check with your local Better Business Bureau to see if there are any complaints against them.

 - A consumer brings an item of value to the pawn shop.